scalacenter/sprees/README.md

 When they are done, participants approach the projects they are most interested in and get it contact with the maintainers.
-At this point, maintainers usually hear the participants' experience and provide personal guidance on tickets that would suit them.
+At this point, maintainers usually listen to the participants' experience and provide personal guidance on tickets that would suit them.

 Then, the fun begins!
 Participants start hacking on their projects and maintainers review PRs as they come, assisting participants when they ask for